LEGAL

 4. Donations

 PPH is a 501(c)(3) nonprofit organization.
 Donations made through this Site are tax-deductible to the extent permitted by law.
 A receipt will be provided for all donations.
 All donations are final and non-refundable unless otherwise stated.
+Donor information is kept confidential in accordance with our Privacy Policy.
+We do not sell or trade your personal data.

 5. Links to Third-Party Sites